Arsalanzabeeb786/arsalanzabeeb/README.md

-# Deep learning Engineer | Computer Vision
+# Deeplearning Engineer | Computer Vision

 I am a self-taught deep learning Engineer and love to work on computer vision projects.
 I also share what I have learned by teaching Python and deep learning on YouTube & on a platform called Preply.
 I have taught for more than 190 hours and maintained a rating of 4.8.
 [Here is the link for that](https://preply.com/en/tutor/1586445).